riedyw/PoshFunctions/Docs/Get-CeasarCipher.md

 # Get-CeasarCipher

 ## SYNOPSIS
-Describe purpose of "Get-CaesarCipher" in 1-2 sentences.
 Shifts letters in string by a certain number of positions.
 Default shift is 13 characters or the classic ROT13.

 ## SYNTAX